SEMINOLE YOUTH SOCCER

 RULES for U-12 Division

-Game Times/Length: This Division is designed for children who are 11 years and 12 years old or younger on September 1, 2021.
-Games will be played on Saturdays at 12:30 p.m. and 2:30 p.m.
+Game Times/Length: This Division is designed for children who are 11 years and 12 years old or younger on September 1, 2023.
+Games will be played on Saturdays at 12:30 p.m., 1:00 pm, and 2:30 p.m.
 Games will be played in two 35-minute halves.
+There will be a two-minute water break around the midway point of each half.
 There will be a five-minute break between the two halves, when the two teams change sides.
 All games must start on time, because you must leave the field by the start of the next game that is assigned to the field.
 Please remember to warm-up off the field before your game starts and use a running clock, meaning the clock should not stop during the game.

 Number of Players: There will be a maximum of 15 players on each team, unless the coach agrees to or asks for additional players.
 Nine players will be on the field at any given time.
 This means eight field players and one goalie.
 If one team is short players, the opposing team will play with the same number as the team that is short.